tuckerweibell/recipe/packages/recipe/src/components/EzCheckbox/EzCheckbox.md

 See [WAI-ARIA accessibility guidelines](https://www.w3.org/WAI/ARIA/apg/patterns/checkbox/) for checkboxes.

 All checkbox form controls should have corresponding labels using `ariaLabel` (hidden) or `EzFormControlLabel`.

+Checkboxes should also have a `name` property, which is used to set or return the value of the named attribute of the checkbox field.

 ---